Exploits Valley Salmon Festival

 The 2014 concert achieved controversy during the planning stages.
 The town frequently delayed making an official announcement in regards to who would headline the show.
-Mayor Al Hawkins appeared on local radio commenting that the date would not be changed from a planned July 9th date.
-But despite this only a week later the concert was officially announced to take place on July 16th and would be headlined by Maroon 5.
-Many complained about the date change and were unimpressed with the lineup, expecting a more "legendary" act as in the past 3 years and cited lack of variety of types of music. as a result attendance was only 8,500 (less than 1/3 of the previous year) and the town reported a near $500,000 loss. the town denied any belief the date change lead to a low turnout instead blaming it on the media backlash from the previous year.
+Mayor Al Hawkins appeared on local radio commenting that the date would not be changed from a planned July 9 date.
+But despite this only a week later the concert was officially announced to take place on July 16 and would be headlined by Maroon 5.
+Many complained about the date change and were unimpressed with the lineup, expecting a more "legendary" act as in the past 3 years and cited a lack of variety of types of music. as a result attendance was only 8,500 (less than 1/3 of the previous year) and the town reported a near $500,000 loss. the town denied any belief the date change lead to a low turnout instead blaming it on the media backlash from the previous year.

 In 2015, The town opted to buy out of their contract with RFO in response to the previous year's disappointment.
-The salmon festival success was threatened however, when the city of St. John's announced the date of their Confederation concert headlined by the legendary Rod Stewart would take place on the same date as the salmon festival concert.
-The town attempted to compete by announcing the salmon festival would headlined by John Fogerty and would feature Tom Cochrane, America and The Fables.
-Also, organizers allowed patrons to leave the grounds and return later (via a bracelet system) until 7pm.
-Despite rave reviews the concert was attended by only 5,500 people and a $667,000 loss.
-Later reports revealed promoters had advised the town to cancel the concert beforehand due to early tickets sales being poor but the decision to go ahead was narrowly passed by town council. reports also said John Fogerty had been paid $655,000 to perform at the show while Tom Cochrane and The Fables were paid a meager (by comparison) $52,000 and $10,000 respectively.
+The Salmon Festival success was threatened however, when Mighty Quinton Promotions announced the date of the Confederation Hill Music concert headlined by Rod Stewart would take place in St John’s on the same date as the Salmon Festival concert.
+The town attempted to compete by announcing the Salmon Festival would be headlined by John Fogerty and would feature Tom Cochrane, America and The Fables.
+Moreover, organizers allowed patrons to leave the grounds and return later (via a bracelet system) until 7:00pm.
+Despite rave reviews, the concert was attended by only 5,500 people and a $667,000 loss.
+Later, reports revealed promoters had advised the town to cancel the concert beforehand due to early tickets sales being poor, however, the decision to go ahead was narrowly passed by town council.
+Reports also stated John Fogerty had been paid $655,000 to perform at the show, while Tom Cochrane and The Fables were paid $52,000 and $10,000, respectively.

-The over $1 million in losses collectively over the previous 2 years lead to questions over the future of the yearly event. however, council announced the 2016 concert would go ahead but that it would be the end of the "mega concert".
-They would later announce a lineup consisting of headliner Trooper as well as The Stampeders and Newfoundland favorite Buddy Wasisname and the Other Fellers. the rest of the lineup consisting of local bands.
+The over $1 million in losses collectively over the previous 2 years lead to questions over the future of the yearly event.
+However, council announced the 2016 concert would go ahead but that it would be the end of the "mega concert".
+They would later announce a lineup consisting of headliner Trooper as well as The Stampeders and Newfoundland favorite Buddy Wasisname and the Other Fellers, with the rest of the lineup consisting of local bands.